 - 19. Where the overall unit mark is below the compensation zone or the number of compensatable fails has been exceeded, reassessment may be taken, within the credit limitations set out in F23.
 Reassessment as a result of a fail is known as a 'Referral'.
 Subsequent attempts as a result of approved and verified mitigating circumstances are known as 'Deferrals'. - 20.
 The reassessment must be designed to assess the achievement of the same intended learning outcomes but need not be of the same form as that originally used.
 The reassessment will normally take place in the same academic year as the original assessment to enable the students to progress as originally intended. - 21.
-If an Examination Board has documented evidence that, (a) a student's work or attendance or both have been unsatisfactory, and (b) the student has been formally warned of the unsatisfactory work or attendance but has not shown significant improvement acceptable to the Board, then the Board has the right to refuse the student reassessment.
-See Ordinances/Regulation XX Work and Attendance of
+If an Examination Board has documented evidence that, (a) a student's work or attendance or both have been unsatisfactory, and (b) the student has been formally warned of the unsatisfactory work or attendance but has not shown significant improvement acceptable to the Board, then the Board has the right to refuse the student assessment or reassessment.
+See Regulation XX Work and Attendance of Students. - 22.
+An Examination Board may allow a student one attempt, per unit, at reassessment (two attempts in total).
+This principle does not apply to attempts with approved and verified mitigating circumstances. - 23.
+Postgraduate programmes can be referred in up to half of the taught credits; this includes credits on a PG Certificate or PG Diploma award.
+Students may also resubmit the dissertation (or equivalent, see F 24) on one occasion, subject to the mark restrictions set out in F25.
+The number of credits referred and those compensated cannot exceed half the taught credits in total. - 24.
+When the referred assessment for a postgraduate student includes independent work such as a dissertation or project resubmission, they should be permitted a reasonable amount of time within a maximum of 6 calendar months from the date of the Examination Board.
+This reassessment of a research/dissertation element does not contribute to the credit limitations set out in F23. - 25.
+Students achieving a mark of less than 30 for their dissertation or project submission are not permitted to resubmit and will be given an exit award in accordance with table 1 (see section A, page 2).